alecritson/Placid-Statamic/Readme.md

 # Placid Beta (Statamic)
-~~This is a port of my Placid plugin that I built for Craft.It doesn’t have all the same features yet but you can consume any **open** API in your Statamic templates~~

 Placid allows you to consume RESTful APIs in your Statamic templates, using Guzzle to handle the requests.

-Placid (Statamic) supports:
+**Placid supports**:
 - Caching/Refreshing
 - Template variable pairs
 - Predefined requests
 - Headers
 - Access tokens

 #### Updates / Changes
 - **Version 0.8.0** - Added support for headers to be sent from the config
 - **Version 0.7.0** - Added support for access tokens in the config
 - **Version 0.6.0** - Guzzle is now being used instead of cURL
 - **Version 0.5.7** - Fixed issue where cache would take effect even if set to false in config
 - **Version 0.5.5** - Initial release

 ### Installation
 Copy the placid folder to your **_add-ons** directory and you're good to go